chanduhvg/Farming-In-Guntur/README.md

 **Chillies**

-Guntur is the biggest chillies trading market in Asia.Farmers in guntur cultivated various kind of chillies such teja chilli ,273 chilli and so on.
+Guntur is the biggest chillies trading market in Asia.Farmers in guntur cultivated various kinds of chillies such teja chilli ,273 chilli and so on.

 ![Chillies](https://www.swadesi.com/news/wp-content/uploads/2017/07/c5-3.jpg)